 Gotu kola is extremely safe.

-It’s been eaten as a food and drunk as a tea by millions of people for thousands of years.
+It’s been consumed both as a food and a tea by millions of people for thousands of years.

 Give gotu kola tea (or supplements) a try if you are looking for anti-anxiety relief along with cognitive enhancement.